 What are heart murmurs?

-Heart murmurs are sounds that a healthcare provider may hear when listening to the heart through a stethoscope.
-A murmur may sound like whooshing, rasping or blowing and comes from blood moving through the heart.
+Heart murmurs are sounds that a healthcare provider may hear when they listen to your child’s heart through a stethoscope.
+A murmur may sound like whooshing, rasping or blowing.
+These sounds come from blood moving through the heart.

-Not all murmurs are signs of a heart problem.
-Sometimes, a murmur is heard in a child who has a fever or who has a low level of red blood cells (anemic), and the murmur goes away when the child gets treatment for the condition that caused it.
-Usually, these murmurs are harmless and became louder and easier to hear because of increased blood flow through the heart when the child is sick.
+Sometimes, a murmur is heard in a child who has a fever or a low level of red blood cells (anemia).
+These murmurs go away when the child gets treatment for the condition that caused it.
+Usually, these murmurs are harmless and became louder and easier to hear because more blood flows through the heart when the child is sick.

 Heart Murmurs at Seattle Children’s